Ghana Library Authority

 The Ghana Library Authority, established in 1950 as the Ghana Library Board, was the first public library service in sub-Saharan Africa.
 The public library movement in Ghana began in 1928, as a personal effort of the then Anglican Bishop Orfeur Anglionby of Accra.
 In 1946, the Aglionby Library Management Committee worked with the British Council Advisory Committee, towards library development in the then Gold Coast.
 In 2018 President Nana Addo Dankwa Akufo Addo appointed a Ghanaian Social Entrepreneur, Hayford Siaw as GhLA Chief Executive Officer.
 In May 2021, the Authority was shortlisted for the LBF International Excellence Awards in the 'Library of the Year' Category.
+Alhassan Betintiche Ziblim assumed office as the new Chief Executive Officer of the Ghana Library Authority in 2025 under the President John Mahama Administration.

 History

 The public library movement in Ghana began in 1928, as a personal effort of the then Anglican Bishop Orfeur Anglionby of Accra who succeeded in building a small library at the Bishop's House with book donated by church members in England for reading and borrowing by the public.
 The work of the Committee resulted in the passing of the Gold Coast Library Board Ordinance Cap 118, in December, 1949, which became operational on 1 January 1950.

 It assumed responsibility for the Anglionby Library, which had been started by John Aglionby, the Anglican bishop of Accra, and the British Council's library service led by Eve Evans.It served as a model for other public library services in Africa.
 The British Council handed over its Librarian, Miss E. J. A. Evans, and a stock of 27,000 books to start the public library service.
 This volumes of books were housed in a wing of the King George V Memorial Hall which later became the parliament house for the first, second and third republics.
-The year 1950 was a significant landmark in the history of public library service in Ghana under the Gold Coast Library Board Ordinance cap 118, which was passed by the legislation council in 1949.
-The Ordinance was later re-enacted as Ghana Library Board Act 372.
+The year 1950 was a significant landmark in the history of public library service in Ghana under the Gold Coast Library Board Ordinance (Cap 118), which was passed by the legislation council in 1949 and came into force in 1950.
+The Ordinance was later re-enacted as the Ghana Library Board Act 372 in 1970.

-This Act charges Ghana Library Authority to establish, equip, manage and maintain public libraries in Ghana; take all such steps as may be necessary to discharge such functions; and to give effect to the principles and provisions of this act.
+Act 327 charges the Ghana Library Authority to establish, equip, manage and maintain public libraries in Ghana; take all such steps as may be necessary to discharge such functions; and to give effect to the principles and provisions of this act.
 Aside this function, Ghana Library Authority is to conduct in service training courses, seminars and workshops for school Library Assistants and tutor Librarians; visiting schools periodically to inspect and ensure that employee in these libraries are performing to the required standards; and reorganising school and college libraries and helping institutions interested in setting up libraries in their communities.

+In April 2026 a Technical Committee was formed to review Act 327 to strengthen the legal and institutional framework for library services in Ghana.